 MW: They've been my peers; the other women I have worked with in technology.
 I have watched them go through challenges in their lives.
-I watched them have their first children, their second children, and manage their families along with managing demanding responsible positions.
+I watched them have children and manage their families, along with managing demanding responsible positions.
 I watched them navigate through the loss of a spouse.
 I watched them negotiate a divorce, and they show up every day and continue to do an outstanding job.
 They inspire me, motivate me, and counsel me.
 That's one of the reasons why networking is so important.

 BL: How do female employees benefit companies such as Randstad Technologies?

 MW: I may be an outlier in this opinion, but I have always felt that men and women are different.
 I came through a working era and a generation where we sought equality.
 What I saw so often on successful teams was the contribution of each person that made the team so productive.
 Men and women have different perspectives and bring different contributions of equal value.
 When you have women in your group, you tend to have better communication.
 Women require more thorough and less nuanced communication.